 0.0: It could have been worse

-Freddie Brown, WR (252nd overall pick in 2009): Spent 2009 on the practice squad before eventually being waived to make way for Terrell Owens.
+Freddie Brown, WR (252nd overall pick in 2009): Spent his rookie year on practice squad before being released.

 -0.5: That pick was not put to good use